- Wine Cases

-Champagne and Prosecco are the two most popular sparkling wines in the world, and although the two terms are often used interchangeably, they are very different in their production, taste and style.
-This week I take a look at the differences between these famous bottles of bubbles.
+Champagne and Prosecco are the two most popular sparkling wines in the world and, although the terms are often used interchangeably, they are very different in their production, taste and style.
+Here, we take a look at some of the key differences between these famous bottles of bubbles.

-Prosecco is made in the Veneto-Venezia regions in northeast Italy.
-The region enjoys a warm-temperate climate, with moderating breezes from the Mediterranean, making conditions easier to successfully ripen grapes than those found in Champagne.
-This warmth, coupled with high rainfall, provides the perfect growing conditions for high yields of perfectly ripe grapes, and also helps to give Prosecco its ripe peachy-pear flavour.
+Prosecco is made in the Veneto-Venezia region in northeast Italy.
+It has a warm-temperate climate and this coupled with high rainfall provides perfect grape growing conditions.
+It also helps to give Prosecco its ripe peachy-pear flavour.

-Champagne is produced in the painstaking Traditional Method (often called Champagne Method), whereby this second fermentation happens inside the bottle you buy in your local O'Briens.
-Sugar and yeast are added to the sealed bottle.
-The yeast feeds on the sugar, releasing alcohol and Carbon Dioxide.
-With nowhere to go in a sealed bottle, this CO2 becomes trapped in the liquid, giving us all those tiny bubbles we know and love.
+Champagne is produced in the painstaking Traditional Method (often called Champagne Method), whereby this second fermentation happens inside the bottle.
+Sugar and yeast are added to the sealed bottle and the yeast feeds on the sugar, releasing alcohol and carbon dioxide.
+This CO2 becomes trapped in the liquid, giving us all those tiny bubbles, we know and love.

-After all the sugar in the bottle is consumed, the yeast cells die (now called lees) and are left in the bottle for at least 15-months, during which time they add an autolytic flavour to the wine, which is that distinct yeasty, brioche/croissant flavour complexity.
+After all the sugar is consumed, the yeast cells die (now called lees) and are left in the bottle for at least 15 months, during which time they add that distinct yeasty, brioche/croissant flavour complexity.

 Before releasing the wine, the winery removes these lees from the bottle through a process called disgorgement, whereby the dead yeasts are slowly collected in the neck of the bottle and expelled by the pressure of the gas inside.

 That is completely up to you.
-These are the most popular styles of sparkling wines in the world, and for good reason- both are delicious and ideal food wines and even better shared with friends.
-But there is an exciting world of sparkling wines outside these regions, so don't be afraid to explore Cava, Crémant or sparkling wines from Australia and USA.
+Champagne and Prosecco are popular for good reasons - both are delicious and ideal food wines and are even better when shared with friends.
+But there is an exciting world of sparkling wines outside these regions, so don't be afraid to explore Cava, Crémant or sparkling wines from Australia and USA too.